 Stupor is plainly a different thing from tremor; it signifies blank wonder, an astonishment that strikes us dumb, amazement absolute.

 We are tacitly aware that we cannot comprehend this higher power, and so we view it as wholly Other.
 In its overwhelming presence, we sense our creatureliness – what Otto and Schleiermacher term “creature consciousness.”

 There is one additional element in the feeling-content of the first pole – Otto describes it as “energy or urgency” which betokens passion or will within the numen.
 The felt presence of the numen not only indicates spiritual presence, overwhelming power, and incomprehensible mystery, but also something personal and passionate in its energy.
 Otto states:

 …and it everywhere clothes itself in symbolical expressions – vitality, passion, emotional temper, will, force, movement, excitement, activity, impetus.

 Terms like “vitality,” “passion,” “emotional temper,” and “will” are concepts — what Otto terms “symbolical expressions” – representing our experience of the more fundamental feeling-contents within the numen.
 So how does the numen appear to us through the feeling-contents of spiritual fear, dauntingness, overpoweringness, mysteriousness, and vitality-energy?

-It appears as a wholly Other superior, incomprehensible, and mysterious power with passion, emotion, and will which elicits from us a sense of creatureliness, humility, submission, respect, reverence, and worship.
+As mysterium tremendum, the numen appears as a wholly Other, superior, incomprehensible, and mysterious power with passion, emotion, and will which elicits from us a sense of creatureliness, humility, submission, respect, reverence, and worship.